LukasKalbertodt/LukasKalbertodt.github.io/_posts/2016-09-01-developing-a-game-with-Rust-beginners-some-thoughts-on-tools-and-libraries.md

 ---

+Hopefully a few thoughts mentioned here will be interesting for the Rust community.
+You can discuss this post [on reddit](https://www.reddit.com/r/rust/comments/519qku/plantex_an_openworld_exploration_game_with/d7aaex7), if you want.

 Personally, I am pretty satisfied with the result of this practical; you should certainly check out the game!
 This was probably the last programming practical I will oversee at this university, but I will give a Rust course in the semester starting in two months.
 I'm planning to report about that in the future!